dynamic-R/aubergine/README.md

 devtools::install_github("dynamic-R/aubergine", depend=TRUE)
 ```

-## Installation on older versions of R
+### Installation on older versions of R

-**R** is sometimes strict if a package is to be installed from Github
-and some packages have a newer version, e.g. installation of **learnr**
+**R** installation from Github is sometimes strict, if installation is done on an older version, but some packages were created on a newer version, e.g. installation of **learnr**
 built on **R** 4.0.5  on an older **R** version, e.g. 4.0.4.

 If installation fails under such circumstances, use the following